cki-project/skt-archived/README.md

 * `console-check`
     - Check the specified console logs for any traces, and report the first trace found for each console log.
-* `cleanup`
-    - Remove the build information file, kernel tarball.
-Remove state information from the configuration file, if saving state was enabled with the global `--state` option, and remove the whole working directory, if the global `--wipe` option was specified.
 * `all`
-    - Run the following commands in order: `merge`, `build`, `publish`, `run`, `report` (if `--wait` option was specified), and `cleanup`.
+    - Run the following commands in order: `merge`, `build`, `publish`, `run`, `report` (if `--wait` option was specified).

-The following is a walk through the process of checking out a kernel commit, applying a patch from Patchwork, building the kernel, running the tests, reporting the results, and cleaning up.
+The following is a walk through the process of checking out a kernel commit, applying a patch from Patchwork, building the kernel, running the tests, and reporting the results.

 All the following commands use the `-vv` option to increase verbosity of the command's output, so it's easier to debug problems.
 Remove the option for